Are You Getting Enough Protein? 7 Surprising Signs You Might Have A Deficiency

 People on a weight-loss diet

 It's been shown in studies that adequate protein is needed for weight loss to balance blood sugars and prevent muscle breakdown.
+That said, people on restricted diets tend to skimp on protein: "What happens, often with women, is that their appetite is regulated and they don't have organic hunger," says Miller.
+"So they undereat—and they undereat protein pretty dramatically."

 Those with digestive issues or low stomach acid